w-marx/Scan2Loc/README.md

 ├── headset_cam_calibration.json
 └── headset
     └── multiple folders (0 - N) with the contents:
-        ├── A label.json
+        ├── label.json (optional)
-        └── A rgb.png
+        └── rgb.png
 ```

-The `label.json` files containe the robot base -> headset pose gt (optional)
+The `label.json` contains only the 4x4 robot->headset ground truth transformation matrix as a row-colum nested list of floats.